instacart/ohmycron/README.md

-# `ohmycron` -- all those things you always do for cron
+# `ohmycron` -- Cron simplified

-Frequently when debuggin cron jobs, one finds that:
+Frequently when debugging cron jobs, one finds that:

 * One needs to use locks to keep more than one copy of frequently running jobs from running at the same time.